Battle at Kruger

 Kruger Mpumalanga International Airport (KMIA) is near Nelspruit, capital of Mpumalanga province.
 There are daily flights from Johannesburg, Durban, Cape Town and Vilanculos (Mozambique).
 It's the largest airport in the area, better if you're visiting southern areas of Kruger - approx. 40 km to Numbi Gate, 60 km to Malelane Gate, 75 km to Phabeni Gate and 80 km to Kruger Gate.
 It's a good four hours drive to some of the northern entrance gates.

-Skukuza Airport inside Kruger National Park.
-Previously only open for chartered flights, the airport will - as from 2 June 2014 - receive daily scheduled flights from Johannesburg, Cape Town and Durban.
+Skukuza Airport is inside Kruger National Park and was previously only open for chartered flights.
+It now receives daily scheduled flights from Johannesburg, Cape Town and Durban.

 10. It's fighting the good fight